Keolis: Since 2010

-The company also expands in Asia, starting operation of Hyderabad's automatic air metro network, and winning, as part of a joint venture with RATP Dev and the Qatar Hamad Group, the contract to operate and maintain Qatar's first public transport network, including the operation of the future automatic metro in Doha and the tramway network in the new city of Lusail.
+The company also expanded in the Asian market, starting operation of Hyderabad's automatic air metro network, and winning, as part of a joint venture with RATP Dev and the Qatar Hamad Group, the contract to operate and maintain Qatar's first public transport network, including the operation of the future automatic metro in Doha and the tramway network in the new city of Lusail.

+In 2018, the company generated revenues of €5.9 billion and had 63,000 employees.
+Keolis has been led by Marie-Ange Debon since September 2020.

 In 2018, Keolis started operating the Pujiang metro line (formerly known as 8.3), the first automatic metro line in the Shanghai network, and started a contract to operate the Wales & Borders rail network in Wales until the nationalisation of day to day services in February 2021, with Keolis retaining a partnership with the new national operator until the original contract expires.

 Operations

 Australia

 Keolis holds a 51% shareholding in Keolis Downer, which has operated the Melbourne tram network since November 2009.
 Keolis Downer has operated the G:link light rail line on the Gold Coast since July 2014.

 In March 2015, Keolis Downer purchased bus operator Australian Transit Enterprises, which operates the Hornibrook Bus Lines, LinkSA, Path Transit and SouthLink operations with 930 buses.
-In July 2017, Keolis Downer trading as Newcastle Transport took over the Newcastle Buses & Ferries business under a 10-year contract.
+During July 2017, Keolis Downer trading as Newcastle Transport took over the Newcastle Buses & Ferries business under a 10-year contract.
 Newcastle Transport also operates the Newcastle Light Rail since February 2019.
 In October 2019, the Government of New South Wales announced that the bus operations of State Transit were to be contracted out to the private sector.
-In May 2021, Keolis Downer was awarded the contract to operate Sydney Bus Region 8.
+During May 2021, Keolis Downer was awarded the contract to operate Sydney Bus Region 8.
 Keolis Downer Northern Beaches (KDNB) commenced operating on 31 October 2021 with its contract to run for eight years.

+In July 2025, it was announced that Keolis would purchase Downer's 49% stake in the joint venture.
+The sale is expected to be completed by late 2025.
+The joint venture would also be rebranded Keolis.